 Rosineer GRIP rosin press is easy to learn and use when extracting solventless oil even at home.
-Just enter your desired settings using the digital control panel, wait until the 3" x 5" insulated plates heat up, and rotate the twist handle to apply up to 5000 - 5500 lbs pressure.
+Just enter your desired settings into the precise two-channel temperature and timer controller, wait until the 3" x 5" insulated plates heat up, and rotate the twist handle to apply up to 5000 - 5500 lbs pressure.
 When done pressing, rotate the handle counterclockwise, remove your pressed material, and enjoy the freshly squeezed rosin.
 The GRIP can be assembled in two configurations: with or without the supporting legs.
 If assembled without the legs, the press can be affixed to a work table or bench with screws for extra stability.
-The press machine comes with a user's guide, AC power cord, and a free starter kit that contains a non-stick silicone mat, 3 ml lidded jar, two collection tools, a pack of parchment paper sheets, and four magnets.

 Important notice: Please always keep the machine out of children's reach.

 Rosineer GRIP is available in two versions: 110V for North American and 220V for European and Australian customers.

 - Maximum pressure: 5500 lbs / 2.5 Ton

 - Heating plate size: 3" x 5" / 7.6 x 12.7 cm